-Legal Basis for Processing Personal Data
+Lawful Basis for Processing Personal Data

-Positive Futures identifies a legal basis for processing personal data and a special category condition for any special category data before processing the data and documents these within the Records Retention and Disposal Schedule (DP.01.01).
-Refer to Records Retention and Disposal Schedule (DP.01.01) for further details.
+Positive Futures identifies a lawful basis and, where applicable, a special category condition before processing any personal or special category data.
+This is documented in the Record of Processing Activity (DP.01.06).
+Refer to this record for further details.